armandoparra13/armandoparra13/README.md

 - 🌱  I’m currently working at a nonproft called Sharing Excess!
 - 💬 Ask me about FC Barcelona.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am bilingual.
-I know spanish and french.
+- ⚡ Fun fact: I can solve a rubik's cube in about a minute.

 ---